Simon-K-Schaefer/ManifoldX/README.md

 ## How to use

-The pipeline requires input files in the pdb file format.
+The pipeline requires input files in the pdb file format containing at least two protein chains.
 This is a FoldX dependency.
+Additional protein chains do not hinder the workflow and may improve the overall analysis accurary.
+Larger additional structures pressent in the file can significantly increase calculation time.

 Newer PDB entries with only mmcif entries can be converted utilising the gemmi tool.

 Online Converter Tool: